Alejogb1/job-board/blog-data/how-do-i-implement-airflows-onedone-trigger-rule.md

 id: "how-do-i-implement-airflows-onedone-trigger-rule"
 ---

-Alright, let's talk about Airflow's `one_done` trigger rule.
+, let's talk about Airflow's `one_done` trigger rule.
 It's one of those features that seems straightforward on the surface but can be surprisingly nuanced when you’re orchestrating complex workflows.
-I’ve encountered this quite a bit over the years, particularly when dealing with scenarios where a DAG’s downstream tasks shouldn’t proceed until at least one of their upstream tasks has successfully finished, but not necessarily *all* of them.
+I’ve encountered this quite a bit over the years, particularly when dealing with scenarios where a DAG’s downstream tasks shouldn’t proceed until at least one of their upstream tasks has successfully finished, but not necessarily _all_ of them.

 For context, recall the standard Airflow behavior.
 Without specifying a `trigger_rule`, the default is `all_success`.
-This means a task will only proceed if *all* of its upstream tasks have completed successfully.
+This means a task will only proceed if _all_ of its upstream tasks have completed successfully.
 This works well for most linear workflows but falls short when we need more flexible dependency management.
 That’s where `one_done` comes in; it’s the antithesis of that 'all-or-nothing' approach.
 I've used it to handle situations involving redundant data pipelines where only one source needs to successfully feed a downstream processing task.
 Specifically, imagine we're pulling data from multiple APIs, each with a slightly different response structure but ultimately providing the same data.
 Instead of failing the entire pipeline when one API is down, we use `one_done` and continue processing the data from whatever sources have succeeded.

 Now, getting into the nitty-gritty, the `one_done` trigger rule requires a bit of careful consideration regarding task design.
 It essentially implies that your downstream task must be able to handle various data formats and potential states stemming from one successful upstream task versus another.
 Think of it as handling several possible outputs from different upstream processes, each leading to the desired end state.
 The challenge here lies not so much in implementation itself, but rather in ensuring your downstream logic is robust and can gracefully accommodate the varying outcomes.